blipblopblop/Stock-Portfolio/README.md

 # Stock-Portfolio
-Data analysis is applied on alyzing Stock Portfolio and Building a Dashboard to extract financial data like historical share price and quarterly revenue reportings from various sources using Python libraries and webscraping on popular stocks.
+Data science analysis is applied to analyze Stock Portfolio and Building a Dashboard to extract financial data like historical share price and quarterly revenue reportings from various sources using Python libraries and webscraping on popular stocks.